 Name: Enter the name of your ACS instance.
-An ACS instance contains the RHACS Central component, also referred to as "Central," which includes the RHACS Cloud Service management interface and services that are configured and managed by Red Hat.
+An ACS instance contains the RHACS Central component, also referred to as "Central", which includes the RHACS Cloud Service management interface and services that are configured and managed by Red Hat.
 You manage your secured clusters that communicate with Central.
-You can connect multiple secured clusters to one instance.
+You can connect many secured clusters to one instance.

 Cloud provider: The cloud provider where Central is located.
 Select AWS.

 Cloud region: The region for your cloud provider where Central is located.
-Select AWS.
+Select one of the following regions: